10 Hazardous Effects of Junk Food on Children

 Megha Mukhija (Paediatric Nutritionist)

 As a parent, one of your biggest responsibilities towards your children is to get them to eat healthy foods.
 If you’ve got a picky eater at hands, getting him to eat nutritious foods is going to be a task, and if he throws tantrums, one day or the other (when your patience goes for a toss), you’re going to give in and let him have what he desires: junk food!
 The almost pervading presence of fast food at every corner of the neighbourhood won’t make it any easier.
 Junk food looks delicious and tastes good too, no doubt, your child finds it irresistible.
 But the more you give in to his demands and let him have his way, the more his health will be affected!
-Let’s try to understand what attracts children to junk food and how it affects their health in the long run.
+Let’s try to understand what attracts children to junk food and the effects of junk food on children’s health in the long run.
 Bonus: we also have some tips that will help you convince your child to start eating healthy!

 What Attracts Kids to Junk Food?